tophergates/mobile-web-specialist/03-service-worker/12-hijacking-requests-2.md

 We've just served up different content using the network!

-The Fetch API performs a normal browser fetch, so the results may come from the cache.
+The `Fetch API` performs a normal browser `fetch`, so the results may come from the cache.
 That is a benefit in this case as we want the `.gif` to cache as usual.

 - - -